 As a coach for this age group there are no required skills.
 All you need to be a successful U5 coach is a great attitude, patience and willingness to have fun with the kids.
 Introducing everyone should be the first thing done at every practice until all the kids learn each other's names.
 Learning the basic concepts of soccer are the goal for this age group such as kicking, scoring goals, dribbling and learning the simple soccer rules (no hands, out of bounds, etc).
-This is also the stage to help improve their soccer social skills.

 As a coach for this age group there are no required skills.
 The kids will bring a bucket full of curiosity and a natural willingness to learn.
 A majority of them will have had some type of social interaction with soccer before.
 At this age group practices will be based on fun games that begin to teach the fundamentals such as passing, dribbling and receiving.